replicatedhq/troubleshoot.sh/docs/source/collect/dns.md

 ##### `nonResolvable` (Optional)

 A non-resolveable domain.
 The collector will make a DNS query to this domain.
+Defaults to `*`.

 See the examples below for use cases.